In pictures: Queen Elizabeth II in North America

 Then-Princess Elizabeth met her first US President in 1951, when Truman greeted her and Prince Phillip at Washington National Airport at the start of a two-day visit to the city.

-The president the pair as "a wonderful young couple that so completely captured the hearts of all of us".
+The president referred to the pair as "a wonderful young couple that so completely captured the hearts of all of us".

 "You will leave many happy memories among the people who have greeted you here," he said.
-"We want you to come to back again".
+"We want you to come back again."

 Six years later, the Queen was hosted by President Dwight Eisenhower and First Lady Mamie Eisenhower at the White House for four days.